spectrum-health-systems/myavatool-web-service/README.md

 The current method of publishing the web service is to just copy the entire project to where it is being hosted.
 Future versions of the Avatool Web Service will utilize the publishing functionality of Visual Studio.

-For more information about installing/publishing MAWS, please read the [MAWS Manual](doc/man/manual-hosting-maws.md).
+For more information about installing/publishing MAWS, please read the MAWS [manual](doc/man/manual-hosting-maws.md).

 #### Other operating systems
 Since MAWS used the .NET Framework, I'm pretty sure it's only compatible with the Windows operating system.